wp-plugins/dpabadbotwp/readme.txt

 Removed the check for logout as not a good idea.
 == 1.06 ==
 Changed which ip address is saved.
 Only latest IP address is saved and all older one's are deleted.
+== 1.07 ==
+Added multiuser tracking.
+This version to be used with version 1.06 or later or the Bad Bot Exterminator.

 == Upgrade Notice ==